 Becoming a carer can raise many feelings in you and some people find comfort by sharing these feelings with others.
 Not everyone can do this or want to do this.
 If you are feeling very anxious or depressed or these feelings are becoming overwhelming you should seek help.
 This can take several forms.

 - Informal talk- with friends and family.
 With other carers at a carers group.
 Sometimes just knowing you have told someone else who understands is enough to make you feel better.
 Chest Heart & Stroke Scotland Advice line is another place to talk in confidence.
-0845 077 6000 or informally on the Stroke Chat forum on the CHSS website
+Call our advice line nurses on 0808 801 0899.

 - Formal talk– with your GP or stroke nurse.
 If they feel you need specialist help they can direct you to the right form of help for you.